Yord/shargs/README.md

 <td><code><a href="#traverseArgv">traverseArgv</a>(p)(f)({errs,opts})</code></td>
 <td>
 <code>traverseArgv</code> applies a function <code>f</code> to each arg that satisfies a predicate <code>p</code>.
-By doing so, it does not change the order of <code>argv</code>.
+It does not change the order of <code>argv</code> in the process.
 <code>p</code> takes an arg string and returns a boolean.
-<code>f</code> takes three arguments, an arg string, an index of the arg, and the argv array,
+<code>f</code> takes three arguments, an arg string, the index of the arg, and the argv array,
 and returns an <code>{errs = [], argv = []}</code> object.
 Most of the other <code>argv</code> checks and stages are defined in terms of <code>traverseArgv</code>.
 <details>